 The purpose of this study is to assess the safety and preliminary effectiveness of combining two immunotherapy drugs to treat patients with locally advanced or metastatic solid tumors: RO6895882 and atezolizumab.

 RO6895882 is an antibody.
 One end attaches to a protein on cancer cells called CEA.
 The other end is attached to a protein designed to stimulate the immune system to fight cancer cells.
 Atezolizumab is designed to improve the immune system’s ability to recognize and destroy cancer cells by blocking PD-L1, a protein made by some cancers.
-It is approved for treating bladder cancer; its use in this study is considered investigational.
+It is approved for treating bladder and lung cancers; its use in this study is considered investigational.

 It is hoped that these two drugs used together will trigger an immune response against cancer.
 Both drugs are given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have a locally advanced or metastatic solid tumor that has continued to grow despite standard therapy or cannot be treated with standard therapy.